 Now, put off the flame.
 Take off the pan from the gas stove and keep it aside.
 Right after 10 minutes, open the lid and spread all roasted sewain (vermicelli) over the sugar syrup.
 With light hands stir and again close this lid for 30 minutes.

 After 30 minutes, open the lid.
 Let it cool.
-Take out the Qemami Sewain in a serving bowl, garnish with dessicated coconut and the remaining dry druits and serve to your guests.
+Take out the Qemami Sewain in a serving bowl, garnish with desiccated coconut and the remaining dry fruits and serve to your guests.

 - The Sheera or sugar syrup shouldn’t be thick.
 It should be flowy.